There will always be some level of unemployment, even in a healthy economy.

 Cyclical unemployment tends to create more unemployment.
 This is because the laid-off workers have less money to buy the things they need, further lowering demand.

 Real unemployment is not one of the types of unemployment, but it's a term you need to understand.
-Many people argue that instead of the “official” unemployment rate, we should use an alternate rate calculated by the BLS.
+Many people argue that instead of the “official” unemployment rate, we should use an alternate rate calculated by the Bureau of Labor Statistics.
 This rate is called the “real” unemployment rate, and it uses a broader definition of unemployment.
 For the real unemployment rate, the BLS includes these three categories:

 - Marginally attached are people who haven't looked for work in the past four weeks, but have looked within the past year.
 This category also includes: